 Photo credit: via Wikipedia — engraving drawn by Pierre Méjanel and engraved by François Pannemaker – Léo Taxil, Les Mystères de la Franc-Maçonnerie, Paris, 1886.
 Edited by Ask An Iranian.

-Read more and find the links at ASKANIRANIAN.COM
+Read more and find the links on ASKANIRANIAN.COM